jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 ---

 # Discussion, Growth & Next Steps <a name="growth-next-steps"></a>
 Our work with this dataset serves as a nice proof-of-concept that we can show to our client.
-The next steps would be for the client to gather some even better training data for us - ideally we want a large set of images that represent the actual environments that their products get used in - then we could train the object detection using that dataset for a larger number of epochs to get even better results.
+The next steps would be for the client to gather some even better training data for us - ideally we want a large set of images that represent the actual environments that their products get used in - then we could train an object detection model using that dataset for a larger number of epochs to get even better results.